Mull Campus Project

 Q. Might a junior secondary help with very young children having to leave home at 11 years?

-A. The application for LEIP funding has been made for a 2-18 campus on Mull.
+A. The application for LEIP funding was awarded for a 2-18 campus on Mull.

 Community